hexojs/site/source/zh-cn/docs/troubleshooting.md

   # '*' applies to all users and '-' set both soft and hard limits
   ```

-  * The above setting may not apply in some cases, check "/etc/pam.d/login" and "/etc/pam.d/lightdm" have the following line.
+  * The above setting may not apply in some cases, ensure "/etc/pam.d/login" and "/etc/pam.d/lightdm" have the following line.
 (Ignore this step if those files do not exist)

   ```
   session required pam_limits.so